Table of Contents Show

 How to Create Your Architecture Competition Board

-Being an important part of any architectural design development, presentation boards can be created using different software including for example, Adobe Photoshop, Adobe InDesign, or Revit.
+Being an important part of any architectural design development, architecture presentation boards can be created using different software including, for example, Adobe Photoshop, Adobe InDesign, or Revit.
 Many winning architecture competition boards are assembled using a combination of design tools to achieve professional results.
 You can create your own presentation board by using following steps:

 - Arrange the technical drawings consisting of architectural representations that you have prepared for your projects according to their colors and textures so that they are compatible on your architecture competition board.